ImSwitch/cookiecutter-imswitch/PROMPTS.md

 more information on dock widgets see the [specification reference][widget-spec].

+## include_info_plugin

+Choosing `"y"` for this prompt will create an example widget contribution inside your plugin's module in the file `_widget.py`.
+You can then edit the code in this file to achieve the dock widget functionality you want.
+For more information on dock widgets see the [specification reference][widget-spec].

 ## use_git_tags_for_versioning

 The default for this prompt is `"n"`.
 If you choose `"n"` for this prompt, you